Ni-coco/Crypto/README.md

-A simply program to track six cryptocurrencies.
+A program to track six cryptocurrencies.
 I also made a function that reproduice the behavior of "future".
 You can gamble on the market by hitting long or short if you think the pair will go up or down.

 ======